threefoldfoundation/info_threefold/src/token/apps_wallets/threefold_connect_btc.md

 ![](img/tfc_btc_t_and_c.jpg ':size=300')

 > __Remark:__ The BTC that can be exchanged with TFT has a trustline on Stellar issued by [CryptoAnchor](https://cryptoanchor.io/).
 By trading BTC on the Stellar network, you agree to the the terms and conditions of CryptoAnchor around the custody of these BTCs.
-Threefold is not liable for for the exchange of BTC to TFT and vice versa.
+Threefold is not liable for the exchange of BTC to TFT and vice versa.

 ### Deposit BTC